berkidem/tab-saver/README.md

 5. Choose your `.xpi` file
 6. Click "Add" when prompted

 NB: For step 4/5/6 to work as expected, you might need to go to `about:config`, search for `xpinstall` and set `xpinstall.signatures.required` to `false`.
 If this doesn't work, you might also need to switch to the Developer Edition of Firefox.
 This problem will be solved when I submit this add-on to Firefox's marketplace but I want to test it more extensively before that.
+I tested it on Firefox version 128.12.0esr.

 ### Step 4: Grant Permissions
 The extension will request permissions to: